serpentchain/serpentchain.io.github.io/pshc.md

 6. **Footprint and integration.** Free-space prism/mirror assemblies are bulky and alignment-sensitive; an integrated-photonics embodiment (arrayed-waveguide gratings, microring spectral gates with switchable cladding) is likely necessary for scale.
-7. **Passive-variant ceiling.** The purely passive pigment embodiment cannot be made programmable; it is fundamentally limited to fixed masking.
-This is a hard physical bound, not an engineering detail.

 Honest summary: **a programmable fully-photonic spectral-hex computer is plausible only with active gate materials**; quantitative competitiveness with electronics is unproven and is the